pkg-mck/agents-at-scale-ark/README.md

 ## Quickstart

+You will need a Kubernetes cluster to install Ark into.
+You can use [Minikube](https://minikube.sigs.k8s.io/docs/start), [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/), [Docker Desktop](https://docs.docker.com/desktop/kubernetes/) or similar to run a local cluster.

-Ensure you have [Node.js](https://nodejs.org/en/download) and [Helm](https://helm.sh/docs/intro/install/) installed.
+Ensure you have [Node.js](https://nodejs.org/en/download) and [Helm](https://helm.sh/docs/intro/install/) installed, as well as [kubectl](https://kubernetes.io/docs/reference/kubectl/) if not already installed as part of your Kubernetes setup.
 Then run the following commands to install Ark:

 ```bash
 # Install the 'ark' CLI: